Are you crossing the Canada–U.S. border with a status card

 Machine-readable zone

-As of February 1, 2019, all new and renewed Secure Certificates of Indian Status are issued with a machine-readable zone to facilitate Canada–U.S. border crossing for persons registered under the Indian Act.
+As of February 1, 2019, all new and renewed secure status cards are issued with a machine-readable zone to facilitate Canada–U.S. border crossing for persons registered under the Indian Act.

-The Secure Certificate of Indian Status and the Certificate of Indian Status are not official travel documents and can't be used to cross the Canada−U.S. border by air.
+The secure status card and the status card aren’t official travel documents and can't be used to cross the Canada−U.S. border by air.

 To enter the United States by air, you must have a valid passport or a document that complies with the Western Hemisphere Travel Initiative.
-For urgent passport services in Canada, visit If you need a passport in less than 30 days.
+For urgent passport services in Canada, visit Canadian passports.

 What you should know about living and working in the United States as a registered person